kirbydesign/designsystem/readme.md

   #### Changed dependencies

-  Remove all dependencies (in `package.json`) upon `sass-extract`- as well as `sass-extract-loader` and `ng-mocks`-npm packages (unless otherwise used in your application), this can be done by the following command:
+  Remove any previously installed dev-dependencies for `sass-extract`, `sass-extract-loader` and `ng-mocks` _(unless otherwise used in your application)_.
+  This can be done by the following command:

-  `npm rm --save-dev sass-extract sass-extract-loader ng-mocks`
+  `npm uninstall --save-dev sass-extract sass-extract-loader ng-mocks`

 ### Icons